John Osborne (writer): Theatre

 After the success of John Peel's Shed, Osborne continued writing for the theatre.
 On The Beach debuted at the Pleasance Dome at the 2013 Edinburgh Festival and Circled in The Radio Times for the 2017 Fringe.
 In 2017, he toured Circled in The Radio Times, which premiered at the Latitude festival.
 In 2019, You're in a Bad Way, a storytelling show about music, dementia and getting older was performed at the Voodoo Rooms at the Edinburgh Festival Fringe.

 In 2021, My Car Plays Tapes, his fifth theatre show, debuted at the Edinburgh festival, performed at a specially made Covid friendly stage at Summerhall.

 In 2023, following the announcement that Blur were reforming for some special performances, Osborne brought back his theatre show The New Blur Album.

 In 2024, his show Norwich: A Love Story premiered at Norwich Playhouse with a sell-out show featuring local artwork and singers and a celebration of Norwich jazz singer Beryl Bryden.
 The pre-show and post-show playlist was composed entirely of Norwich related singers and musicians.
-The show was later performed at Machynlleth Comedy Festival, First Light festival in Lowestoft and Norwich’s Bridewell Museum.
+The show was later performed at Machynlleth Comedy Festival, First Light festival in Lowestoft and Norwich's Bridewell Museum.

+He is a regular on rural touring schemes, and performs his shows in village halls, pubs, community centres and libraries across the UK.

+His Christmas shows There Will Be Tinsel and Step Into Christmas toured in 2025 and 2026.